ulisesgopa/erp-crm-next/README.md

 SaasHQ is a CRM build on top of the Next.JS 13.4 using TypeScript, great UI library shadcn, Prisma and Postgresql as a database.
 Uploadthings as a S3 blob for document storage.

-Based off the awesome NextCRM only using Postgresql as the backend.
+Based off the awesome NextCRM only using Postgresql as the backend and added German translation.

 ## What we use to build it